 Okay, I admit it.
 I thought, “This is very much like The Fault In Our Stars.”

-But remember, the sick-lit genre popular in this Third Golden Age Of Children’s Literature did not actually start with John Green’s YA novel — it started way back in the late 1990s with The Lovely Bones.
+But remember, the sick-lit genre popular in this Third Golden Age Of Children’s Literature did not actually start with John Green’s young adult novel — it started way back in the late 1990s with The Lovely Bones.

-The YA novel by Jesse Andrews Me and Earl and the Dying Girl was published in 2012 and released as a film three years later in 2015.
+The young adult novel by Jesse Andrews Me and Earl and the Dying Girl was published in 2012 and released as a film three years later in 2015.
 Jesse Andrews was the main scriptwriter for that.
 Here I’ll be talking about the film because I haven’t read the book.

 Apart from a breakdown of story structure, in this post I’d like to touch on: